Information and advice

 Matthew is a member of the Muruwari and Eora nations.
 He is a renowned cultural practitioner with over 30 years experience as a performer, composer, teacher and cultural consultant.

 Born and raised in Sydney, Matthew is interested in bringing fresh ideas to the panel having seen the city so much over the years.
 Matthew has experience in an advisory capacity with NAISDA College and Australia Council for the Arts.
 Matthew believes we can best serve the community by being inclusive and open in its consultation for our projects and strategies.
 He’s interested in our support for education, arts, culture and health of the community.

-Dallas is a proud descendant of the Jerrinja Clan of the Wandi-wandian People, on the south coast of New South Wales.
-He also has cultural ties and affiliations with the Walbunja, Djiriganj, Wodi Wodi, Dharawal, & Dhungutti Peoples.
+Dallas is a proud descendant of the Jerrinja Clan of the Wandi-wandian People, on the south coast of NSW.
+He also has cultural ties and affiliations with the Walbunja, Djiriganj, Wodi Wodi, Dharawal and Dhungutti peoples.
 Raised on his mother’s Country at Jerrinja, living along the south coast, as well as Kempsey NSW.

-Dallas has lived and worked with Aboriginal people for more than 20 years on the lands of the Eora, Dharawal, Darug, Gundungurra and Worimi Nations within the Sydney metropolitan area, respecting Traditional Owners/Guardians and those with historical and contemporary connections.
+Dallas has lived and worked with Aboriginal peoples for more than 20 years on the lands of the Eora, Dharawal, Darug, Gundungurra and Worimi nations within the Sydney metropolitan area, respecting Traditional Owners/Guardians and those with historical and contemporary connections.